DaraAdekore/iOSMusicPlayer/README.md

   - iTunesAPI

 A music player with a unique twist!
+This is a fun little idea that popped into my mind so I thought I'd actualize it!

 In initial stages at this point.
 Many updates are coming!
 <br>